 I always imagine spending my time traveling with my Tom and the kids, so I would have expected travel to be a bigger part of my Brain Dump.
 Now I can see that it’s not really the travel, it’s the family part and the inner peace (that vacation that doesn’t always provide) that I really long for.

 After you do your Priorities Brain Dump, you might find that you’re not so happy with what you see on the paper.
 That’s ok.
 I was not thrilled with mine either.

 So ask yourself, Are there some shifts I would like to make in my priorities?

 Now that you can see your priorities laid out clearly in front of you, it’s time to take a look at your schedule.

 These ideas are usually ones that most people can relate to or benefit from although they may look different depending on your days and priorities.
 For example, a working mom is going to have an entirely different list than mine since I am a stay at home, homeschool mom.
-That being said, I think we can all relate to wasting time on social media and Netflix.
-(No?
-Just me?)

 Go through the next few months…keep circling anything that doesn’t align with your priorities.
 Don’t argue with yourself!

 If you see a certain event and it gives you a pit in the bottom of your stomach stop convincing yourself it’s necessary or that you’re being ridiculous for wanting to eliminate it.

 In order to keep your schedule clear and prioritized, you have got to learn to say “no.”